 The Deep-Point Blade is a special blade that cuts deeper than the standard fine point blade.
 This blade has a steeper blade angle (60 degrees vs 45 degrees for the other fine point blades) and harder, more durable steel.
 I’ve used it for THICKER projects on my Cricut Explore and Maker.
 If you find your fine point blade just doesn’t want to cut through a material thicker than standard cardstock, this is the blade to use.
+You can identify a deep-point blade outside of its packaging by the color of its cap, which is BLUE or BLACK/BROWN.
 Here is the Deep-Point Blade cutting leather:

 If you like to cut fabric on your Explore, the Bonded Fabric Blade is the blade for you.
 This blade will stay sharper longer when cutting fabric.
 While it fits both the Explore and Maker, it’s really intended for the Explore as the Maker has other blade options for fabric, like the rotary blade.

 Rotary Blade (fits in Maker only):